-The strategy was launched by the South Australian Minister for Education, Susan Close in April 2016.
-The initiative commenced at the urging of internationally renowned children’s author Mem Fox who is a United Way Read Aloud Ambassador.
-Follow us on Facebook @ReadAloudAustralia for more information on events and information.
+The strategy was launched by Susan Close, South Australian Minister for Education, in April 2016.
+The initiative commenced at the urging of internationally renowned children’s author, Mem Fox, who is also United Way’s Read Aloud Ambassador.
+Don’t forget to follow us on Facebook @ReadAloudAustralia for more information on events and information.

-International children’s author Mem Fox urges all parents and caregivers, as their child’s first educator, to Read Aloud to Every Child, Every Day Reading to your children every day will help them develop their pre-literacy skills necessary for starting school ready to Read Learn and Succeed and ultimately help them enter society as successful adults.
+Mem Fox urges all parents and caregivers, as their child’s first educator, to Read Aloud to Every Child, Every Day.
+Reading to your children every day will help them develop their pre-literacy skills that are necessary for starting school ready to: Read, Learn, and Succeed.
+This can ultimately help them enter society as successful adults.

 - Spend at least ten wildly happy minutes every single day reading aloud.